 In the summer and fall of 2018, the KLT Greening Group began to transform one of our Town of Ulster Esopus Creek properties by first doing a plant survey and beginning to control the spread of opportunistic plants that have colonized the vacant lots.
 We worked with Earth Designs Cooperative to create a design for the property for an edible riparian buffer with many functions serving natural communities and humans alike.

 The Greening Group planted about 70 native shrubs and trees, almost all of which are fruit-bearing, and began a small trial of sheet-mulching seeded with native meadow mix.
 The majority of the shrubs and trees were provided by the Trees for Tribs program of DEC’s Hudson River Estuary Program.
 We plan to continue to develop this site and begin to make it accessible to the public as an educational example of applying ecological design and permaculture principles to small creekside properties.

 One of our organizing principles is protecting land around rail-trail corridors as this allows for biological corridors, and serves trail users.
-Currently, hold title to a piece of land just that is contiguous with the Kingston Point Rail Trail (in construction to open in August 2019) and a very small piece of land contiguous with the O&W Rail Trail.
+Currently, we hold title to and steward a piece of land just that is contiguous with the Kingston Point Rail Trail and a very small piece of land contiguous with the O&W Rail Trail.
 These are both segments of the Kingston Greenline, our joint initiative with the City of Kingston and Ulster County.

 Kingston and the surrounding region is particularly rich in history, and we believe in the importance of protecting historical sites that link us to the past through the land.
 Currently, we own a small parcel in the Kingston neighborhood of Ponckhockie that has historical significance related to the revolutionary war and to lime and cement production during the 19th century industrial period.
-We are also currently working on protecting an 18th and 19th century African Burial Ground in Kingston.
+We also protect an 18th-19th century African Burial Ground in Kingston through a conservation easement.